-- A. Cul-de-sac streets shall not be permitted unless the applicant can demonstrate to the satisfaction of the Township that construction of a through street is not feasible.
 Applicant shall submit for review by the Township aerial mapping with tax map parcels identified which indicate the viability of potential future street construction to establish the through street.
 [Amended 5-23-2005 by Ord.
+No. 2005-1]

-No. 2005-1] - B. Cul-de-sac streets shall be designed to permit future extension into adjacent undeveloped property.
+- B. Cul-de-sac streets shall be designed to permit future extension into adjacent undeveloped property.
 Unless future extension is clearly impractical or undesirable, the turnaround right-of-way shall be placed adjacent to a property line and contained within an easement area.
 A right-of-way of the same width as the street shall be carried to the property line in such a way as to permit future extension of the street into the adjoining tract.
 At such time as such a street is extended, the overage created by the turnaround outside the boundaries of the extended street shall revert in ownership to the property owners fronting on the cul-de-sac turnaround. - C. Permanent cul-de-sac streets shall be kept to a minimum and shall not exceed 500 feet in length or serve as access to more than 12 dwelling units, whichever is more restrictive, unless specifically authorized by the Board of Supervisors.
 The minimum length of a cul-de-sac shall be 250 feet.
-For the purpose of this chapter, cul-de-sac streets shall be measured from the intersection of the right-of-way line with the future right-of-way line of the existing street to the center of the turnaround area. - D. Cul-de-sac streets shall be provided with a turnaround at the closed end designed with a landscaped island in accordance with Appendix I and J.EN(16) The landscaping/planting plan for the island area is subject to approval by the Township but shall consist of deciduous and/or evergreen trees and shrubs; and berms/boulders and/or walls/planting beds.
-The outside three feet shall be planted as lawn with four inches of topsoil placed on eight inches of 3A stone base.
+For the purpose of this chapter, cul-de-sac streets shall be measured from the intersection of the right-of-way line with the future right-of-way line of the existing street to the center of the turnaround area. - D. Cul-de-sac streets with curb, whether permanent or temporary, shall be provided with a turnaround at the closed end having a minimum radius to the edge of the finished street or curbline of not less that 40 feet.
+Permanent cul-de-sac streets shall be provided at the terminus with a right-of-way radius of 60 feet and a minimum return radius of 50 feet.
 [Amended 5-23-2005 by Ord.
-No. 2005-1] - E. Commercial and industrial cul-de-sacs shall be reviewed for adequacy by the Township Engineer.
+No. 2005-1; 12-10-2018 by Ord.
+No. 2018-004] - E. Commercial and industrial culs-de-sac shall be reviewed for adequacy by the Township Engineer.
 When deemed necessary by the Township, additional cartway and/or right-of-way radius may be required. - F. A snow storage area shall be provided along the right-of-way of the turnaround.
 The snow storage area shall be contained within an easement not less than 15 feet measured from the right-of-way line, and of sufficient length as deemed necessary by the Township to provide adequate snow storage area. - G. P-loops (loop streets from a single access point) shall have an entrance leg not exceeding 500 feet.
 The loop of a P-loop shall have a street length not exceeding 3,000 feet.